thijor/dp-cvep-speller/README.md

 # Dareplane c-VEP Speller

-This is a module for the [Dareplane](https://github.com/bsdlab/Dareplane) project.
+This is a module compatible with the [Dareplane](https://bsdlab.github.io/Dareplane/main.html) platform.
 It provides a speller interface with individual symbols highlighted using the noise-tagging protocol, known to evoke the code-modulated visual evoked potential (c-VEP) in the EEG.

 ## Installation